 Kirkland & Ellis has been on something of a roll for the past few years.
-Record global financial results for the 2017 year propelled it to its position as the largest law firm in the world, with its total turnover of $3.16bn overtaking Latham & Watkins’s $3.06bn.
+Global financial results for the 2018 year means it retains its position as the largest law firm in the world, with its total turnover of $3.76bn above Latham & Watkins’ ($3.38bn) for the second year running.

-Kirkland & Ellis’s London office revenue also boomed in 2017, up by almost 50 per cent to another new record of $300m.
+Kirkland & Ellis’s London office revenue also boomed in 2018, up by 27 per cent to another new record of $380m, making it the largest firm the US Top 50 for the first time.
 Around 10 per cent of the law firm’s lawyers are now based in London, making it the firm’s third-largest office.

 The fact that Kirkland & Ellis is not a US-headquartered firm is worth underlining.
 From day one (the firm can trace its origins back to 1909) its roots positioned it as an outsider to the world’s biggest legal market, a potential disadvantage that the firm has overwhelmingly successfully converted to its benefit.
 Ask any New York corporate partner at a top-tier firm and they will tell you that the only non-Manhattan firms that have managed to crack the city are Kirkland & Ellis and arch-rival (and West Coast heritage) Latham & Watkins.